And Jesus said to him, You have both seen Him and it is He who is talking with you! John 9:37 NKJV

 After His new disciple made a statement of faith Jesus said “For Judgment I have come into this world, that those who do not see may see, and that those who see may be made blind.”

 Jesus came to open the eyes of people who were born spiritually blind.
-He also came to harden the hearts of people who refuse to humble themselves before the Lord.
+Jesus also came to harden the hearts of people who refuse to humble themselves before God.

 Jesus is calling us to humble ourselves before Him today!
 He is calling us to surrender our hearts to Him today!
 Jesus is calling us to worship Him in Spirit and truth everyday!